ognjen-petrovic/ognjen-petrovic-wp-plugin-stripe-buy-now-buttons/readme.txt

 == Description ==

-This plugin allows you to Stripe payments on your WordPress pages.
+This plugin allows you to make Stripe payments on your WordPress pages.

 It uses a simple shortcode that creates one or more Stripe checkout buttons.